paolomonella/romualdus/README.md

 # Romualdus Project

-This is the code (mostly TEI XML and Python) of my digital scholarly edition of the _Chronicon_ by Romualdus Salernitanus (or Romualdus Guarna), XII century.
+This is the source code (mostly TEI XML and Python) of the digital scholarly edition of the _Chronicon_ by Romualdus Salernitanus (Romualdus Guarna, XII century) from codices [Vaticanus Latinus 3973 (A)](http://digi.vatlib.it/view/MSS_Vat.lat.3973), [Biblioteca Apostolica Vaticana, Archivio di San Pietro, E 22 (B)](http://digi.vatlib.it/mss/detail/Arch.Cap.S.Pietro.E.22) and [Paris, Bibliothèque Nationale, Latinus 4933 (C)](http://archivesetmanuscrits.bnf.fr/ark:/12148/cc63823p), edited by [Paolo Monella](http://www.unipa.it/paolo.monella) within the [ALIM Project](http://it.alim.unisi.it/) (2017-2020).

 ## Repository structure